centreon/centreon-documentation/versioned_docs/version-23.04/releases/centreon-os.md

 - [UI] Fixed a bug that prevented non-admin users from selecting Host Groups in some areas of Centreon (e.g. Host Discovery mappers).
 - [UI] Fixed the refresh icon positioning in **Administration > ACL > Reload ACL** menu.
 - [UI] Uniformized the buttons size on legacy pages.
-- [UX] Removed UI slowdown when browser has no internet access with CEIP enabled.

 ### 23.04.1